 - Have the willingness to work across disciplines to help promote social entrepreneurship across the university.

-Selected SE Professor will be granted an initial three-year term, renewable for an additional two-year term upon mutual agreement.
+Selected SE Professor(s) will be granted an initial three-year term, renewable for an additional two-year term upon mutual agreement.

-Privileges of the Title
+Privileges and Benefits of the Title

 Appointment as a Social Entrepreneurship Professor does not change the nature of the formal appointment or tenure of a faculty member.